usaid-cs/yesterday-i-learned/random.md

 1. [RF chokes](https://google.com/search?q=rf+choke) are rings of (sometimes magnets, sometimes other metals) around a cable that dampens high frequency radiation, allowing the cable to carry actual signals with less noise.
 1. The original Jurassic park scene with the T-Rex occurred while raining because [it was much easier at the time to CG shiny objects than matte objects](https://np.reddit.com/r/movies/comments/2ndx0r/the_full_jurassic_world_trailer/cmcs22y).
 1. Both God and Devil are each one letter away from their respective descriptor.
-1. The Latin *Kyrie*, KEAR-ee-ay, came from Greek Κύριε, or "Lord".
 1. 24 hours after recording the last episode of Father Ted, [Dermot Morgan](http://en.wikipedia.org/wiki/Dermot_Morgan) had a heart attack while hosting a dinner party at his home in south-west London.
 He was rushed to hospital but died soon afterwards.
 1. "[Dollar](http://en.wikipedia.org/wiki/Dollar)" came from [Bohamian](http://en.wikipedia.org/wiki/Kingdom_of_Bohemia) Joachims[*thaler*](http://en.wikipedia.org/wiki/Thaler), which translates to Joachim's Valleys.
 Therefore, you're earning valleys.
 1. *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.